tudo-math-ls3/FeatFlow2/benchmark/readme.txt

 Automatically checking the repository
 -------------------------------------
 In the subdirectory ./bin there is a script called 'runregressiontest_feat2'.
 This script is designed to be called in a cron job every night.
-It checks out the current repository, compiles the benchmark applications, compares the results and notifies the users whether the tests run successfully.
+It checks out the current repository, detect whether (relevant) changes have been made since the last time a working copy has been made, compiles the benchmark applications, compares the results and notifies the users whether the tests run successfully.
 There are a couple of options available in this script to configure its behaviour.

-When the scrip is started by
+When the script is started by

-  "runregressiontest_feat2 -t [testcase-file]",
+  "runregressiontest_feat2 --checkout --compare-feat2-checkouts -t [testcase-file]",

 it does basically the following:

 a) It retrieves a clean checkout of the repository
 b) It switches to the benchmark directory
      "Featflow2/benchmark"
-c) It lists all possible build-id's on that machine
-d) For every build-id, the corresponding commands are executed to start the benchmark:
+c) It determines the default build ID for the current host and runs the benchmark for it:

-     ./configure --id=[currentid]
+     ./configure
        -> Set up the makefiles

      make benchmark
        -> Builds all applications

      make [testcase-file] run
        -> Runs all testcases; these are defined as a list of id's in the file "[testcase-file].fbconf"